spgyip/leetcode-cli/README.md

 This repository is forked from [skygragon/leetcode-cli](https://github.com/skygragon/leetcode-cli).
+It seems the source repository is not maintained, I fix some issues here.

+- Fix warnings message caused by old dependencies.
+- Fix `leetcode show ID` fail.

 # leetcode-cli